umberH/UniGraph-RAG-A-Constraint-Aware-Graph-and-Text-Retrieval-Pipeline-for-Academic-Progression/README.md

 ---

 ## 🎯 Abstract
-Large Language Models (LLMs) increasingly rely on retrieval for reliable reasoning.
-Yet most Retrieval-Augmented Generation (RAG) systems underperform when tasks require integrating **structured graph data**, **unstructured policy documents**, and **explicit academic constraints**.

-**UniGraph-RAG** introduces a unified, constraint-aware retrieval pipeline that blends:

-- 🧭 **GraphRAG** over a domain Knowledge Graph
-- 📄 **Document-level RAG** over policy and handbook sources
-- 🔍 **Text-to-Cypher translation** for structure-aware query patterns

-The system ingests heterogeneous sources, identifies key entities, aligns documents with graph nodes, and dynamically selects the appropriate retrieval mode based on query intent.

-To diagnose retrieval gaps, UniGraph-RAG includes a **retrieval-quality harness** that evaluates:

-- 🌐 Graph coverage
-- ✔️ Constraint satisfaction
-- 🔗 Graph–text coherence
-- 📑 Evidence traceability

-We demonstrate UniGraph-RAG in the academic advising domain, where reasoning requires reconciling **versioned curriculum graphs**, **dynamic student histories**, and **unstructured policy documents**.
-In systematic evaluations, UniGraph-RAG outperforms LLM-only, RAG-only, and KG-only baselines by producing:

-- 📘 More rule-compliant study plans
-- ⚠️ Fewer prerequisite and progression violations
-- ✨ Substantially reduced hallucination

-These results highlight the decisive role of **high-quality, constraint-aware retrieval** in graph-dependent reasoning tasks.
+Large Language Models (LLMs) increasingly depend on retrieval for reliable reasoning.
+Yet, most Retrieval Augmentation Generation (RAG) systems underperform when tasks require integrating structured graph data, unstructured documents, and explicit constraints.
+We introduce UniGraph-RAG, a unified retrieval data pipeline that combines GraphRAG over a domain Knowledge Graph with document-level RAG and a text-to-Cypher translation layer.
+UniGraph-RAG ingests heterogeneous sources, identifies entities, aligns documents with graph nodes, and dynamically selects the appropriate retrieval mode based on query intent.
+A retrieval-quality harness evaluates graph and constraint coverage, graph–text coherence, and evidence traceability, enabling systematic diagnosis of retrieval gaps.
+We demonstrate UniGraph-RAG on academic advising, a scenario that requires accurate integration of graph-structured curricula with unstructured policy documents.
+In systematic evaluations, UniGraph-RAG outperforms LLM-only, RAG-only, and Graph-only baselines by producing more rule-compliant study plans, fewer constraint violations, and markedly reduced hallucination, highlighting the decisive role of retrieval quality in graph-dependent reasoning tasks.

 ---